- Free Consultation: 305-638-4143 Tap Here to Call Us

 - Medical experts: Medical expert witnesses will provide their expert opinions regarding the cause and severity of your injuries.
 They will also be able to explain what the expected outcome of those injuries will be.
 Expert medical witnesses are especially important for medical malpractice cases, as they will be required to provide their opinion about how another medical professional deviated from the standard of care owed to you.

-- Financial experts: Personal injuries will lead to various types of financial losses, sometimes reaching into the hundreds of thousands of dollars.
+- Financial experts: Personal injuries will lead to various types of financial losses, sometimes reaching hundreds of thousands of dollars.
 In order to recover these expenses, a financial expert can help frame these losses (including expected future financial loss) in real terms for a judge or jury.

 - Psychologists or mental health experts: Not all damages in a personal injury case are deal with direct financial losses.
 A psychologist or mental health expert will be able to determine whether you have suffered from psychological, mental, or emotional harm.
 These experts can testify in your case about how these damages have impacted your life and how they will impact your future.

 - Accident reconstruction experts: Proving what caused an accident and determining who is liable is one of the most difficult parts of a personal injury case.
-It may be necessary to have an expert accident reconstructionist to completely investigate what happened and rebuild it piece-by-piece to determine the cause.
+It may be necessary to have an expert accident reconstructionist completely investigate what happened and rebuild it piece-by-piece to determine the cause.
 An accident reconstruction expert will also help walk the court through what happened in the incident.

 - Design and manufacturing experts: If your case involves a defective product and you are seeking damages from a negligent company or manufacturer, you will need an expert witness to help explain how the product was to blame for your injuries.